kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 #### Service mesh or metrics sidecars

-Let app container be the main app that just has the service mesh extra container in the pod.

-Service mesh, today, have to do the following workarounds due to lack of startup
+Service mesh, today, have to do the following workarounds due to lack of startup/shutdown ordering:
-ordering:
+ * Recommend users to delay starting their apps by using a script to wait for the service mesh to be ready.
  * Blackhole all the traffic until service mesh container is up (usually using an initContainer for this)
  * Some trickery (sleep preStop hooks or some alternative) to not be killed